rileym/AfricaSoil/README.md

 #AfricaSoil

 These files make up a most of my work for the Kaggle's [Africa Soil Property Prediction Contest](https://www.kaggle.com/c/afsis-soil-properties).
+I ended up [placing tenth](https://www.kaggle.com/c/afsis-soil-properties/leaderboard).
 I didn't write the files with their presentation in mind, so they may seem messy to an outside mind.
-I ended up [placing tenth](https://www.kaggle.com/c/afsis-soil-properties/leaderboard) of about one thousand competitors.
+To view an IPython notebook (.ipynb), use [nbviewer](http://nbviewer.ipython.org/github/rileym/AfricaSoil/tree/master/).
 -note structure of repository
 -soilClean
 -soilTune